xavidop/blog/alexa/_posts/2020-03-01-list-of-alexa-skills.md

 lang: en
 ---

-I am an Alexa enthusiastic and in my free time what I usually do is new skills:
+I am an Alexa enthusiastic so this is why in my free time what I usually do is develop Alexa skills that will help or improve the life of people.

 Find below the list of all my skills:

 # Pokemundo